 Parallel rewrites provide giant-leap modernization and prevent you from having to decommission older systems until the new system is able to come online.
 They can restore systems to the current state-of-the-art, provide new inflows of talent, and resurrect the utility of your legacy system’s core functionality.

 Assess the gap, chart a course

-A system backlog overpowered by bugs and unmet features will require a more complex approach, as the problems that remain unaddressed grow.
+A system backlog overpowered by bugs and unmet features will require a more complex approach as the problems that remain unaddressed grow.
 Legacy systems assessed early on will require less complex modernization approaches.
-The key to modernization is the application of the proper approach to preserve needed functionality, include new needed functionality, and enhance identified platforms.
+The key to legacy modernization of software is to apply the proper approach to preserve needed functionality, include new needed functionality, and enhance identified platforms.

 Leveraging the right approach at the right time is key to sustaining a system when the needs gap exceeds that which normal maintenance can address.
-Assessments reveal not only the extent of that gap but also chart a course to restoring functionality and satisfying current and future business needs.
+Software consultants can help reveal not only the extent of that gap but also chart a course to restoring functionality and satisfying current and future business needs.